siderolabs/sidero/website/content/v0.6/Getting Started/prereq-dhcp.md

 ## Troubleshooting

-Getting the netboot environment is tricky and debugging it is difficult.
-Once running, it will generally stay running;
-the problem is nearly always one of a missing or incorrect configuration, since the process involves several different components.
+Getting the netboot environment correct is tricky and debugging it is difficult: the problem is nearly always one of a missing or incorrect configuration, since the process involves several different components.

-We are working toward integrating as much as possible into Sidero, to provide as much intelligence and automation as can be had, but until then, you will likely need to figure out how to begin hunting down problems.

 See the Sidero [Troubleshooting](../troubleshooting) guide for more assistance.